SAT® Subject Test Preparation

 What is it like to take SAT Subject Tests?

 All SAT Subject Tests are one-hour, multiple-choice tests.
-In any given sitting of them, you can take 1, 2 or 3 tests.
+In any given sitting you can take 1, 2 or 3 tests.
 You choose the tests that you want to take and how many you would like to take per sitting (up to 3).
 Whilst you will need to give this information when you register, you are free to change which tests and the number of tests that you want to take on test day.

 Where do I sit the SAT Subject Tests?